-To set: Pull out on the lever.
+To set: Pull up the lever.
 For better holding power, first depress the brake pedal and hold it while setting the parking brake.

-To release: Press the lock release button, turn the lever, and push it in.
+To release: Pull up the lever slightly, press the thumb button, and lower.

 To remind you that the parking brake is set, the parking brake reminder light in the instrument panel remains on until you release the parking brake.